Section 4879 of ITAL1

-This late-start, early-end class is offered in a blended format.
-It meets twice a week on campus and has weekly online assignments that may be completed from any computer with internet access or in the Language Lab (Emeritus 1525).
+The above section is a late-start, early-end class offered in a hybrid format.
+It meets twice a week on campus and has a weekly online assignment that may be completed from any computer or in the Language Lab (Emeritus 1525).

 This is a Petaluma Transfer Track class and is open to all students.
 Transfer Track classes start late and end early and do not meet during finals week.

 Elementary Italian-Part 1 -- : Jan 28 - May 13 2019